lucyyu24/lucyyu24.github.io/_posts/2022-11-09-the-map-and-the-territory.markdown

 <div align="center"> ∞ </div>
 <br/>

 When I was around 7 I had grand visions of what my life was going to be like.
-I was going to marry as early as I can and have a kid before I’m 26 so that my grandparents can experience what it’s like to have a great-grand child.
+I was going to marry as early as I can, and have a kid before I’m 26 so that my grandparents can experience what it’s like to have a great-grand child.

 26 came and as far as I’m concerned, there’s no kid coming any time soon.

-I remember being unable to understand why depression exists when watching TV dramas with my grandma.
+I remember being unable to understand why depression exists when watching dramas on TV.
 It didn’t make sense to me why anyone would not want to live.

 Then one day I was 14 and I found myself unable to be happy.
 For the next decade depression became my default reality.